R/moverci.R

 #' NB: "wilson" option is included only for legacy validation against previous

 #' published method by Newcombe.
-It is not recommended, as type="jeff"
+It is not recommended, as `type = "jeff"`

-#' achieves much better coverage properties.
+#' or other equal-tailed options achieve much better coverage properties.

 #' @param adj Logical (default FALSE) indicating whether to apply the boundary